sablier-labs/docs/docs/guides/lockup/examples/stream-management/04-renounce.md

 To renounce a stream, you can use [`renounce`](/reference/lockup/core/abstracts/abstract.SablierV2Lockup#renounce).

 Before invoking this function, ensure that you have an active, cancelable stream with the sender set to the `StreamManagement` contract.
-Once the stream is created, you can use the the `renounce` function like this:
+Once the stream is created, you can use the `renounce` function like this:

 ```solidity reference title="Stream Management: Renounce"
 https://github.com/sablier-labs/examples/blob/main/lockup/core/StreamManagement.sol#L53-L55